 Muscles Alive!
 Extends Excitement of Neuroscience to Young Children

-University outreach program extends excitement of science out of the lab and into the classroom
+University outreach program extends the excitement of science out of the lab and into the classroom

 Dec.
 17, 2013.
 Fort Collins, CO –

-Volunteers from the Neuromuscular Function Lab set up stations with kid-friendly Popsicle stick electrodes, iPads, and inexpensive electronic components and perform hands-on demonstrations that allows kids to see, hear, record, and experience the electrical activity of their own muscles in real time.
-Over that past year, Muscles Alive! has brought demonstrations to hundreds of fourth to 12th grade students at locations to Rocky Mountain High School, Polaris Expeditionary Learning School, Kinard Middle School, the Fort Collins Museum of Discover, and many more.
+Volunteers from the Neuromuscular Function Lab set up stations with kid-friendly Popsicle stick electrodes, iPads, and inexpensive electronic components and perform hands-on demonstrations that allow kids to see, hear, record, and experience the electrical activity of their own muscles in real-time.
+Over that past year, Muscles Alive! has brought demonstrations to hundreds of fourth to 12th grade students at locations to Rocky Mountain High School, Polaris Expeditionary Learning School, Kinard Middle School, the Fort Collins Museum of Discovery, and many more.